Model-independent pricing with insider information: a Skorokhod embedding approach: No-arbitrage, pricing and hedging in specific information settings

 \subsection{Information as barrier in a certain phase space.}

 We now consider the case where the additional information is of the kind of $\Lambda_1$ in \eqref{ex:l} and translates in having a barrier in a certain phase space.
 We will see how in this situation the No-Arbitrage condition (cf.\ Proposition \ref{prop:NA}, Theorem \ref{thm:RSTExists}) imposes an order between such a barrier, and the barrier characterising the unique optimal stopping for the uninformed agent in such a phase space.
+These results are notable since the ordering of barriers is a much weaker condition than the convex order condition, significantly strengthening the results of Theorem \ref{thm:RSTExists}.